 My favorite book event of the year:

-To learn more about Gina and her work, visit her website.
+To learn more about Mia and her work, visit her website.